 The Museo Nacional de Bellas Artes (MNBA) is the home to Argentina’s largest national fine art collection.
 Situated along the greenery of Libertador Avenue in the ritzy neighborhood of Recoleta, the National Fine Arts Museum 1870’s façade alludes to the primarily 19th century European pieces found inside.
 Bella Artes is one of Argentina’s oldest museums […]

 Hitchhiking in Argentina is smelly, exhausting, wet, sweaty, cold, hot, windy, dry, uncomfortably awkward and highly rewarding.
 Thumbing rides in this huge, sparsely populated country can mean days in a variety of miserable conditions, from icy Patagonian wind to a tropical Andean heat.
-Still nothing compares to a ride well earned, that sudden thrill […]
+Still nothing compares to a ride well earned, that sudden thrill of […]